sripwoud/ethernaut/README.md

 The `Elevator` never implements the `isLastFloor()` function from the `Building` interface.
 An attacker can create a contract that implements this function as it pleases him.
 ### Solidity Concepts: [interfaces](https://solidity.readthedocs.io/en/v0.6.2/contracts.html#interfaces) & [inheritance](https://solidity.readthedocs.io/en/v0.6.2/contracts.html#inheritance)
 >Interfaces are similar to abstract contracts, but they cannot have any functions implemented.
-Contracts need to be marked as[abstract](https://solidity.readthedocs.io/en/v0.6.2/contracts.html#abstract-contracts) when at least one of their functions is not implemented.
+Contracts need to be marked as [abstract](https://solidity.readthedocs.io/en/v0.6.2/contracts.html#abstract-contracts) when at least one of their functions is not implemented.

 **Contract Interfaces specifies the WHAT but not the HOW.**
 Interfaces allow different contract classes to talk to each other.